-A beautiful, DETACHED FOUR bedroom home situated in a superb VILLAGE LOCATION between the Tavy Valley and Roborough Down steeped in history and PERIOD FEATURES situated on an ELEVATED PLOT providing SUPERB VIEWS and approximately THREE ACRES of GARDEN available with NO ONWARD CHAIN.
+A beautiful, DETACHED FOUR BEDROOM home situated in a superb VILLAGE LOCATION between the Tavy Valley and Roborough Down steeped in history and with PERIOD FEATURES situated on a LARGE ELEVATED PLOT providing SUPERB VIEWS and available with NO ONWARD CHAIN.

 SITUATION AND DESCRIPTION A most delightful, detached house with origins dating back to the 16th century, situated in an elevated position with splendid views across and down the combe towards the village.
-Situated within stunning grounds of approximately three acres, which include terraced areas and a lower, level area adjacent to the stream passing through and into the village beyond.
+Situated within stunning grounds, which include terraced areas and a lower, level area adjacent to the stream passing through and into the village beyond.

 Accommodation includes four bedrooms, two of which have ensuite facilities, three reception rooms in addition to the study area and large kitchen/breakfast room together with utility room, cloakroom, and family bathroom.

 Milton Combe nestles peacefully between the Tavy Valley and Roborough Down.
 Open moorland is nearby, Plymouth City just a few miles to the south, and the former home of Sir Francis Drake (Buckland Abbey) is less than a mile away.
 The Who'd Have Thought It public house is located within close proximity.
 The area is rich in wildlife and amazing scenery with woodland/river/moorland walks all accessible from the property.

 The house was first built, we understand, by quarry workers supplying stone for the village.
 It is believed to have housed four families, a room each with their own open fire and bread oven, two of which remain intact.
 The quarry, now disused, is the location for a recently constructed house into which the present owners will move.
 This has been cleverly shielded and has minimal effect to the privacy or enjoyment of house and grounds themselves.
 There is no onward chain to this sale.